viticor/viticor.org/content/teaching/teaching.md

 draft = false

 title = "**Teaching**"
 subtitle = "I have beenworking in academia as a faculty member for about 23 years; 19 of those at University of Nevada, Reno and four years at University of Costa Rica.
 I have taught many courses across the chemical engineering curriculum.
-A total 75 courses taught from Freshmen level to Doctoral level.
-Here are some examples of courses I have taught or am currently teaching.
+A total 80 courses taught from Freshmen level to Doctoral level.
+Here are some examples of courses taught or currently teaching.
 Feel free to [contact me](../#contact) if you would like information about any of them." widget = "custom"

 # Order that this section will appear in.